 Each time Meatballs farts, my roommate complains, swears, and tells me to take the dog outside.
 Well, taking the dog outside after she farts isn’t going to do much good.

-Simply Unwilling to Let Flatulence Upend Roommate
+Simply Unwilling to Let Flatulence Upset Roommate

 Meanwhile, make sure Meatballs gets plenty of exercise and a bathroom break after each meal.
 If there’s a certain hour of the day she’s particularly prodigious, consider spending quality time with the dog in a part of the home where your roommate isn’t.

 Another fun, light-hearted solution is a Fart Jar.
 It works just like a Swear Jar.
 Every time Meatballs farts, put a dollar in the jar for your roommate.
 Although, the cost can add up pretty fast if your pooch keeps tooting.

 You could also invest in some ways to get rid of the stink quickly.
 Maybe you can get some dog-friendly flowers or good-quality air filters.
 A fan for the common rooms could help dissipate the smell faster.

 The old trick of lighting a match to clear away odors can work too.
 Just be careful with open flames and keep them well away from your dog.

 But if all else fails, maybe it’s time to consider switching up your roommate situation if you can.

 As for how to respond when the offense does occur, “Limburger cheese puffs, anyone?”

 Does your dog ever get gas and bother the other people you live with?
 What other doggy questions should Dear Labby answer?
 Let us know in the comments below!